lesleyrs/Client3/README.md

 ppsspp emulator loads relative dir as memstick, so the filesystem works automatically.

-Controls: move cursor with analog stick, O for left click, X for right click, /\ for control (to run), Dpad as arrow keys
+Controls: move cursor with analog stick, O for left click, X for right click, /\ for control, Dpad as arrow keys

 Requires at least model 2000, and only lowmem fits into memory.